-Property Damage: If you have damage to your vehicle, you will first want to see if you have collision coverage on your auto insurance policy.
+Property Damage: If your vehicle is damaged in a crash, you will first want to see if you have collision coverage on your own auto insurance policy.
 If so, your insurance company will pay for the repairs to your vehicle (or for the value of your car if it is a total loss) regardless of who caused the accident.
-In other words, if you have collision coverage, your insurance will pay for your car or to fix it even if you caused the crash.
+In other words, if you have collision coverage, your insurance will pay for your car or to fix it even if you caused the accident.
 (You have to pay your deductible.)
 If the crash was the other driver’s fault, you can still use your collision coverage to fix or replace your car.
 Your insurance company will charge you your deductible, but they will refund the deductible to you when they collect it from the other driver’s insurance.
 If the crash was not your fault and you don’t have collision coverage on your policy (liability only), then the other driver’s insurance company is responsible for paying to repair or replace your vehicle.
 Please feel free to call our MN car crash personal injury attorneys to obtain more information about obtaining money to replace or repair your vehicle.